7 Steps to take after an auto accident

 2. Make sure everyone is safe, then call the police

-“Obviously the first thing you want to do is make sure everyone involved is OK,” says Kip Diggs, a spokesman for State Farm Insurance.
-If injuries are serious, dial 911 for an ambulance.
+“Obviously the first thing you want to do is make sure everyone involved is OK,” says Kip Diggs, a spokesperson for State Farm Insurance.
+If anyone has serious injuries, dial 911 for an ambulance.
 Regardless, move the vehicles out of traffic to avoid another accident.

-Experts advise always calling the police after an accident.
-“Even if the other person says, ‘I’ll take care of you; I’ve got a brother-in-law with a body shop that can fix your car,’ you still want to call,” says Beth Hanlon, an agent for Allstate Insurance in Riverhead, N.Y.
+You might have heard that you don’t need to call the authorities if the crash was minor, but experts advise calling the police after any type of car accident.
+“Even if the other person says, ‘I’ll take care of you; I’ve got a brother-in-law with a body shop that can fix your car,’ you still want to call,” says Beth Hanlon, an agent for Allstate Insurance in Riverhead, New York.

 This provides an extra measure of protection for everyone involved, and a police report will act as an official record of the accident.
 If the accident happens on an interstate highway, call county or state law enforcement.